eng-abdelrahman-sharaf/MIA/linux/readme.md

 # linux docs

-making mia file and change working directory to it
+making mia file and listing all files and folder (including hidden)  change working directory to it

     mkdir mia
     cd mia